-2. The shape of your pastry doesn’t matter at all as long as you can fit it on a baking tray, mine was a really funny shape, a bit like a leg of lamb.
-Anyway, line your baking tray with a baking sheet and spray with a bit of spray oil.
+1. 200°C/180°C fan/400F/gas mark 6.
+The shape of your pastry doesn’t really matter, just as long as you can fit it on a baking tray – mine was a really funny shape.
+Line a baking tray with baking paper and spray with a bit of oil.

 2. As I had butternut squash to use up, I steamed it for 10 minutes first – only do this step if you have hardy root vegetables to put on your pizza.
 If using lighter vegetables there is no need to do this.